When Adoptees Have Children

 For adoptees, having our own children can raise a plethora of emotions, all of which can be difficult to navigate.
 Giving birth is such a primitive, visceral and life-changing experience, it will understandably make us think back to our own beginnings and of our birth families, primarily our mother.
 It’s not just an issue for women: men who are adopted can and will struggle, too, their own children raising uncomfortable feelings about their own pasts and the birth mother who gave them away.
 Sadness, grief, disappointment, overwhelm, curiosity and even anger are all normal responses to giving birth and/or having children, although we are often led to believe the only appropriate response is profound happiness and excitement leaving us to feel ashamed of our feelings.
 Today I would like to share some of my experiences as a mother and an adoptee and the struggles I experienced.

 Finding out I had a life inside me felt terrifying.
 I had experienced some problems with Polycystic Ovaries before the pregnancy, so had to take an aspirin every day, just in case my own body decided to reject the embryo and send it down and out the chute.
 It seemed an odd thing to be an adoptee whose body isn’t keen on carrying your own child.
 Every day I took my pill and every day I wondered when I would forget; when I would miss a day by accident and the baby I was carrying would die on my watch.
 As the pregnancy progressed, my anxiety lessened.
-There is something about a bump; the solidity of it perhaps, the visual manifestation, that reassured me that everything would be fine.
-I say reassured me – once I realised this child and I would make it, I became terrified of it being born.
-The last few months, whilst I chugged down ice cold water, bathed toast in Marmite and ate my own body weight in vegetables, inside I wondered how an earth I would cope with a child.
+There is something about a bump; the solidity of it perhaps, the visual manifestation that reassured me that everything would be fine.
+I say reassured me – once I realised the child make it, I became terrified of it being born.
+The last few months, whilst I chugged down ice cold water, bathed toast in Marmite and ate my own body weight in vegetables, inside I wondered how an earth I would cope.

 My daughter arrived two weeks late on a warm day in June and I wasn’t prepared.
 The birth was long and arduous like most first time births and during most it I was quietly delirious, begging alternatively for either a cup of tea or to be put to sleep.
-When it was over and I looked at my daughter – I didn’t really feel anything, except an urgent need to put her back inside me and carry her around for a few months until I felt sufficiently prepared to be a mother.
+When it was over and I looked at my daughter, I didn’t really feel anything, except an urgent need to put her back inside me and carry her around for a few months until I felt sufficiently prepared to be a mother.
 I remember thinking, at the time, is this how my mother felt?
-Did she feel so lost and overwhelmed, she decided the only alternative was to dump me in another woman’s arms whilst she carried on knowing there is nothing that solid about pregnancy and one decision can change the trajectory of a life.
+Did she feel so lost and overwhelmed, she decided the only alternative was to dump me in another woman’s arms?

 It didn’t stop my anxiety especially the nightmares or fears that my daughter would die.
 I have spent most of her life thinking I will lose her: she will have a car accident or we will find out she has a terminal illness, she’ll be shot one night in the park or be stabbed when someone breaks into her house to steal her TV or be stung by a Jellyfish or shredded by a shark or any manner of obscure things, most of which are unlikely.
 The other thing that is sometimes hard is when there is a deadening silence between us: when we have had an argument and my daughter is cross and saving up all her words for the right moment to spew them out and tell me she hates me.
 I have always found the ‘big rejections’ painful but you can see them coming to a degree, the smaller one’s: the slight pulling away, the cold silence, the angry words, these often hurt far more.

 Teenage years test anyone and they tested me.
 I often thought we wouldn’t come out the other side, end up permanently estranged, sending a Hallmark card to each other on birthdays and at Christmas, and having an obligatory phone call once a year, where I knew my daughter would be sitting somewhere, bored, mouthing things to her friends or a boyfriend about how utterly pointless phone calls home were, whilst I cried over the lost connection.
-I also think I have an active imagination, to be fair.
 We made it through, though, primarily because love is about not giving up, I’ve learned, and partly because we are so alike anyway that whatever occurs, however tense things become, we always bounce back to one another and are pragmatic enough to realise it isn’t a big deal.
 Most things aren’t I’ve learned and the things we think might happen, doesn’t necessarily come true.

 For a long time, my daughter was my only biological connection, which felt beautiful and bittersweet but over time, it has mattered to me less, because we may share chromosomes but relationships take so much more than DNA.
 I am also thankful because all of those years ago, I didn’t know what the future held, it felt uncertain and confusing but now I know what it did contain and I guess that thing is love, connection, hope and finally some peace and the understanding that it’s not better being alone.
 It can be precious instead being together.